 Control Points

-National Grid ESO will not normally provide disaster recovery communication circuits relating to the loss of Control Points.
+The Company will not normally provide disaster recovery communication circuits relating to the loss of Control Points.
 The loss of a site on which a Control Point is situated would normally imply that the physical plant controlled from there is no longer available to accept instructions.

 Exceptions to this may be made from time to time at the discretion of The Company in cases where a Control Point is acting as a control agent for a number of geographically dispersed supply or demand blocks.
 When making such decisions, The Company will take into account the total amount of supply or demand which is under control, and the operational need to re-establish electronic despatch if the Control Agent site is lost.